OpenBuildings/jam/guide/jam/validators.md

 ## Models only for validation

-Sometimes you want to use validation, but without accually having a database table to store the model information in.
+Sometimes you want to use validation, but without actually having a database table to store the model information in.
 You can create models that don't have any connection to a database (no save() and delete() methods), but can use all the validations.
 Jam_Model accually extends Jam_Validated, which encapsulates all the logic that is not associatited with the database, so you can extend it instead of Jam_Model, and use it as if its is a Jam_Model itself.

 For example we want to have a login form, but we only want to validate it, without storing anithing in the DB.
 We just create a Model_Session: